 Reviewer:

 The lack of inner-filter correction here might be problematic here if the water sampled contained any color.
 The problem is that most of the indices derived from the EEMs rely on the region most affected by the IFE, that is the region typical of the protein-like at low excitation and emission wavelength.
 In addition to underestimating the contribution of the proteinaceous material overall, you may end up being in a situation where for a similar concentration of these compounds in a sample, your concentration estimate may be quite variable depending solely of much fluorescence is absorbed by the sample itself.
 Could the authors at least provide absorbance values and what would be the impact of the IFE for the samples they have measurements for (L107)?
+We have provided a range of absorbance values for the samples we measured in spring and we have responded below the impact of IFE for samples that have absorbance measurements.

 L107-109: Without the absorbance, it is hard for me to judge if the IFE is a problem here.
 The authors should follow the paper of Kothawala et al. 2013 L&O:Methods to calculate the percent fluorescence lost due to the IFE, and provide the reader of by how much their results are likely to vary.

+Absorbance was measured for spring samples only and we have updated the methods section with the range of absorbance values for these samples.
+We also added information on the percent fluorescence lost due to the IFE, which we calculated based on Kothawala et al. 2013.
+Additionally, we added that then comparing EEMs metrics calculated based on EEMs that were corrected with and without the IFC, we found <5% difference in EEMs metrics.

 L110: Given the authors can fix the IFE issue mentioned above, I would suggest performing a Parallel Factor (PARAFAC) analysis of their fluorescence data as it is a more powerful tool to deal with fluorescence data.

 CLAY: I have the PARAFAC analysis you did and I’ll look at using it in addition to what we’ve already done.

+I did some quick analysis of the PARAFAC results in R (see attached r script and files).
+Looks like for all sites (but for just Summer, winter, spring) humic and authochthonous DOM components are slightly higher for buried reaches, which matches with the HUM metric, but not the HIX metric.

+Because I was not able to run the fall EEMs with the rest of the seasons in the PARAFAC model, I don’t think we can compare fall with the other seasons.
+I attempted to do this by merging the DOM components that overlap from both models (SQ1 and SQ2) and fall has way lower humic-like DOM compared to the other seasons and is should be the opposite, based on our other results and on the literature.

+Also, the reviewer said “given the authors can fix the IFE issues mentioned above…” I’m not sure what I’ve added below is sufficient to say we have fixed the IFC issues.

+We could leave out the HIX results, which depends more on the IFC then the other metrics.

 And here is the associated text: